 Melt the remaining unsalted butter in large skillet or griddle over medium-high heat.
 Remove the bread slices from the egg mixture and cook in skillet for about two minutes on each side.
-Layer the grated Cabot Sharp Cheddar cheese, cooked sausage or ham, and apple mixture evenly over two bread slices.
+Layer the grated Cabot Sharp Cheddar or Cabot Roasted Garlic Cheddar Cheese, cooked sausage or ham, and apple mixture evenly over two bread slices.
 Top with the remaining two bread slices.

 Cook for one minute or until golden on bottom, then turn the sandwiches over and cook for another minute, until the second side is golden and the cheese is melted.
 Cut sandwiches in half and enjoy warm.

 For another cheese sandwich you’ll love, try our Grilled Cabot Cheddar & Roasted Red Pepper Sandwiches.
 As a co-operative of over 800 farm families, Cabot is dedicated to creating the highest quality products and recipes that best showcase the fresh flavors of our products.
 Please share your thoughts on this Ver-Monte Cristo Sandwich recipe after you’ve tried it by rating and reviewing it.